The best new non-alcoholic wines, beers and spirits for 2026

 Almave

-Almave, F1 driver Lewis Hamilton’s new line of distilled non-alcoholic blue agave spirits, was created in collaboration with Mexican master distiller Iván Saldaña and just launched in the fall.
-The blanco will be available in Canada soon, but for now, you can pick up a bottle of the Ámbar – it’s similar to an aged tequila, characterized by its bold, slightly-spicy flavour.
+Almave is F1 driver Lewis Hamilton’s line of distilled non-alcoholic blue agave spirits.
+It was created in collaboration with Mexican master distiller Iván Saldaña.
+Pick up a bottle of the Ámbar– it’s similar to an aged tequila, characterized by its bold, slightly-spicy flavour.

 Lyre’s